nater1067/Blog/source/_posts/2014-08-25-spinning-up-symfony-2-development-environments-with-vagrant.markdown

 // exit('You are not allowed to access this file.
 Check '.basename(__FILE__).' for more information.');
 ```

-We have Symfony 2, but we’re not going to be able to develop in this awesome framework until it’s running on apache.
-Let’s have vagrant do the heavy-lifting for this.
+We have Symfony 2, but we’re not going to be able to develop in this awesome framework until it’s running on Apache.
+Let’s have Vagrant do the heavy-lifting for this.

 <h2>Setting up Vagrant</h2>
 <p>